-History of Education, International Relations and Diplomatic Studies, Comparative and International Education, Technology in Education
+History of Education, Comparative and International Education, International Relations and Diplomatic Studies, Technology in Education

 Current & Future Research:

-My current research centers on foreign policy and education as factors in federal-provincial relations, the wider role of IGOs in creating civilizational norms for education systems, and Canadian foreign policy generally.
-I am also very interested in technical education and in the long-term impact of international practicums on teachers' world view and where these experiences lead them in their careers.
+My current research centers on comparative History of Education at the international level.
+In the past, I have focused on Canadian foreign policy and education as factors in federal-provincial relations, the wider role of IGOs in creating civilizational norms for education systems, and the History of Education generally.
+I am also interested in the history of technical education and the integration of technology in education.

 Allison, John.
 A Most Canadian Odyssey: Education Diplomacy and Federalism, 1844–1984.
 London, ON: Althouse Press /Western University, 2016.